 Once your giveaway winner has responded to claim their prize and confirmed you could publish their name, you can share the news with the people who weren’t successful.

 Initially, people will be disappointed about not being a winner, so this is the perfect opportunity to offer a consolation to keep them happy.

-Here’s an example of how to word an email to non-winners of your giveaway:
+Here’s an example of a great email to non-winning contestants:

 Non-Winner Announcement Email